Bringing The Focus On To The Patient Experience

 Instead of feeling safe, they get anxious, and the entire experience becomes unnerving, for both the patients and their caregivers.

 Patient experience is imperative for the well-being of the patient and the reputation of the hospital.
-The patient must feel comfortable and safe at every touchpoint – right from the time they enter the doctor’s waiting room, get admitted to exiting the hospital, or after they get discharged from the hospitals.
+The patient must feel comfortable and safe at every touchpoint – right from the time they enter the doctor’s waiting room, get admitted to exiting the hospital, or after they get discharged from hospital.

 The only way to do it is by bringing the focus back to the patient experience.